-- High agent/host agency commission ratio.
-Host agencies divide commissions with agents, but some also charge monthly fees or other agent charges.
+- What about commissions?
+You'll want to join a company with high vendor commissions and a high agent/host agency commission ratio.
+Host agencies split commissions with agents, but some also charge monthly fees or other agent charges.

-- Check to see what training programs are offered by the host agency.
+- What training programs are offered by the host agency?

-- What GDS booking systems does the host agency use?
-Is it a system the agent is already familiar with, or is GDS training provided as well?
+- Which global distribution system (GDS) does the host agency use?
+Is it a system the agent is already familiar with or is GDS training provided?

 - Are marketing opportunities offered?

-- Check which consortia the agency is partnered with.
-Many agencies have preferred vendors that have higher negotiated commissions that also have an above average reputation.
+- Which consortia is the agency is partnered with?
+Many have preferred vendors that have higher negotiated commissions and an above-average reputation.

-- Does the agency belong to ASTA, CLIA, IATA (International Air Transport Association) or NACTA?
+- Does the agency belong to ASTA, NACTA, the Cruise Lines International Association (CLIA), or International Air Transport Association (IATA)?

 - Does the agency give agents referrals to potential clients?